MuhiimAli/curiosity-model-MuhiimAli-PaulineNguyen/README.md

 ### c.
 Visualizer

-- We don't have a visualizer because the process of creating one was a bit complicated and time-consuming, and we also realized that we didn't need one because the default was sufficient.
+- We don't have a custom visualizer because we felt the defualt was sufficient.
+The only trouble may be picturing which hole goes where, but we included the diagram above to make it easier.
 - Instead of using the graph to understand our model, which is clustered and hard to read, it is best to use the table.
 When you click on 'Table,' you will see five main tables: hole, turn, prev, next, and first.
 'Prev' represents the order of the holes, which should stay the same for every board so it's not super important to look at.
 'First' represents the starting board, and 'next' indicates the order of the boards (which goes in ascending order).
 We recommend primarily looking at the table labeled 'hole' to see how the board updates after players make a move, as well as 'turn' to see who is making the move that leads to the next board.
 - Here is how to interpret an instance of the board in the hole table: